Coaching Philosophy

 Our take on Life

 The world as we know it is a mysterious place.
 There is so much to marvel at and so much to explore.
-A sunrise or a sunset can take your breath away and one wonders how deep the universe must be.
-And when you look at the detailed way a human life is designed and how effective each member of the body works to give, maintain, and even enhance life, it is easy to call life in itself a wonder.
+A sunrise or a sunset can take your breath away, and one wonders how deep the universe must be.
+And when you examine the intricate design of a human life and how effectively each member of the body works to give, maintain, and even enhance life, it is easy to call life itself a wonder.

-At the same time there are so many things we can’t explain.
-Yes, nature has its laws and functions but then we have natural phenomena that can’t be explained.
-Science has opened not just a door but a gate into these mysteries of life, but so far we can only see a glimpse.
-And for a few things in life we might even have to say that we will never fully understand them.
+At the same time, there are so many things we can’t explain.
+Yes, nature has its laws and functions, but then we have natural phenomena that can’t be explained.
+Science has opened not just a door, but a gate into these mysteries of life; however, so far, we can only see a glimpse.
+And for many things in life, we may even have to admit that we will never fully understand them.

 Coach Daniel is a Christian.
 As a Christian, he believes that God has designed things with a purpose.
 Earth was created in a way that supports life.
-Trees provide food, shade, and building materials.
-Animals provide aid to labor, food, and even companionship.
-The atmosphere is designed in a way that allows for life.
+Trees provide food, shade, and materials for building.
+Animals provide aid in labor, food, and even companionship.
+The atmosphere is designed in a way that allows for life to thrive.
 The sun, the moon, and the stars provide light and direction.
 Everything is designed in a marvelously fantastic way.

 Yet, life has its challenges.
-Sorrow, sicknesses, and even death make life hard.
-Uncertainties challenge, sometimes to the breaking point.
-This life, these challenges are all the result of sin and separation from God; this is at least Daniel’s and many other Christian’s point of view.
+Sorrow, sickness, and even death make life complicated.
+Uncertainties can sometimes challenge us to the breaking point.
+This life, these challenges, are all the result of sin and separation from God.
+From this perspective, as a Christian, life and creation yearn for redemption and restoration.
+Counseling, coaching, and Christian teaching all aim to present God’s plan to restore life to its intended purpose.

-Feel free to click here to find a few of Coach Daniel’s core beliefs and how they play a role in his life, coaching, and approach to facing life’s challenges.
-Look at these statements as truths and values that guide Daniel’s worldview.
+Click here to discover a few of Coach Daniel’s core beliefs and how they influence his life, coaching, and approach to tackling life’s challenges.
+Consider these statements as the truths and values that guide Daniel’s work.

 No offense is taken if you disagree with Daniel’s point of view.
-But as you read through these statements, ask yourself: What do I actually believe regarding these issues?
-What is my worldview?
+Daniel even encourages pushing back on some of these issues.
+But as you read through these statements and possibly push back, ask yourself: What do you believe regarding these issues?
+What is your worldview?

 Our Coaching Philosophy

-As mentioned above, our worldview will -in one way or another- affect how we view life, work, relationships, and so much more.
-And since coaching directly influences these areas, it is inevitable that our worldview will influence our life.
+As mentioned above, our worldviews will -in one way or another- affect how we view life, work, relationships, and so much more.
+And since coaching directly influences these areas, it is inevitable that our worldview will influence our lives.

-Take, for example, our career choice: A Christian approaches any career with the question, is this what God wants me to do?
-A non-Christian might ask a different question.
-Their question might be more oriented on how the job fits ones personality and talents.
-And you probably agree that both are legitimate answers.
-The difference will be seen when it comes to the search for the ideal career.
-Christians consider how they can be a good steward of how God has designed them to be.
-Yes, it is just a point of view, but it ca make a major difference in coaching.
+Take, for example, the topic of career choice: A Christian approaches any career with the question, Is this what God wants me to do?
+A non-Christian might be more inclined to consider how the job aligns with one’s personality and talents.
+And you probably agree that both are legitimate questions.
+The difference will be evident when it comes to finding the ideal career.
+Christians consider how they can be good stewards of the gifts God has given them.
+Yes, it’s just a point of view, but it can make a significant difference in coaching.

 Coaching strives to come alongside a person and help him or her discover their unique self.
 Their identity.
 Their talents.
 Their weaknesses.
 And with that, their place in this world.
 The Coach will lead the conversation with the right questions, but the client ultimately chooses where the conversation goes and how it is filled.